Frequently Asked Questions (FAQ)

 Online classes are reading intensive and require self-monitoring and motivation.
 Some students find it difficult to take online classes because there are not as many opportunities to get clarification from instructors.
 Others like taking classes online because they like to work from home.

 The DRC office does not provide funding for classes.
 We do refer students to campus and community programs that have funding resources and we post scholarship opportunities in our office.
-The Financial Aid office, the Center for Career Connections & Women’s Center, and Multicultural Student Services have funding resources for qualifying students.
+The Financial Aid office, the Center for Career Connections & Women’s Center, Multicultural Student Services, and Basic Food Employment and Training Program have funding resources for qualifying students.
+The Division of Vocational Rehabilitation may be an option for some students.

 Students should start by reading Getting Started at the DRC.
 This page outlines the process of signing up for DRC services and maintaining accommodations throughout your educational program at Bellevue College.